partrita/DataAnalysis-w-AI-course/README.md

 * Have some idea of use cases when AI assistance is (1) greatly useful, (2) helpful, (3) currently problematic.
 * Have some idea of use cases when AI assistance is OK to use as is vs needs strong human supervision
 * Have an understanding of resources to follow for updates.

+### Target audience

+This is a couse aimed at 3rd (2nd?) year BA and (A students) in any program with required background.

+But, anyone can use it with adequate background.

 ### Assignments